Fellow-Consulting-AG/docapp-docs/docs/en/docbits/fileshare/index.md

 ---
-title: "Fileshare Import: A Comprehensive Guide for Multiple Export Options"
+title: "Fileshare Import: A Comprehensive Guide for Multiple Import Options"
 description: "Learn how to configure fileshare import options for common operating systems with Docbits (DOC²).
 Get a step-by-step guide for multiple export options."
 date: "2021-10-23"
 tags: